daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 > Please describe the availability of the system to users and who are its set of most regular users.

-Aurora is available to scientific esearchers worldwide via three different allocations programs:
+Aurora is available to scientific researchers worldwide via three different allocations programs:
   * The Innovative and Novel Computational Impact on Theory and Experiment (INCITE)
   * ASCR Leadership Computing Challenge (ALCC)
   * Director's Discretionary

-Aurora is expected to be available in 2024/2025.
+Aurora is expected to be generally available in 2024/2025.

 ## STORAGE SYSTEM SOFTWARE